How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 The Checklist

-Use this as a quick reference before shipping any landing page in 2026:
+A quick reference before shipping any landing page in 2026:

 - Primary color hue is outside 200-290

-- Background is not pure white (#ffffff)
+- Background is not pure white (

-- Text is not pure black (#000000)
+#ffffff) - Text is not pure black (

-- At least one serif font in use
+#000000) - At least one serif font in use (and not Geist as your "non-Inter")

 - Headings have negative letter-spacing